SpringRoll/SpringRoll/src/scale-manager/README.md

 ### Anchor

-An Anchor is a scaled entity used too keep UI elements in a relative position regardless of the size of the viewport. for example if you always wanted to keep a health bar in the top left corner:
+An Anchor is a scaled entity, provided by SpringRoll used too keep UI elements in a relative position regardless of the size of the viewport. for example if you always wanted to keep a health bar in the top left corner:

 ```javascript
 const healthBar = new StatusBar("#ff0000"); // <-- not a springroll object.